SummerSlam: History

 In May 2002, the WWF was renamed to World Wrestling Entertainment (WWE) following a lawsuit with the World Wildlife Fund over the "WWF" initialism.
 In April 2011, the promotion ceased using its full name with the "WWE" abbreviation becoming an orphaned initialism.
 Also in March 2002, the promotion introduced the brand extension, in which the roster was divided between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform—ECW became a third brand in 2006.
 The first brand extension was dissolved in August 2011, but it was reintroduced in July 2016.
 SummerSlam, along with the other original "Big Four" events, were the only PPVs to never be held exclusively for one brand during either brand split periods.
 In 2014, SummerSlam began to air on WWE's online streaming service, the WWE Network, which launched in February that year, and in 2021, the event became available on Peacock as the American version of the WWE Network merged under Peacock in March that year.
+Beginning with the 2026 event, SummerSlam will begin broadcasting on ESPN's new direct-to-consumer streaming service for US viewers as part of a five-year deal that begins in April 2026 after WWE's deal with Peacock expires.

 As a result of the COVID-19 pandemic in early 2020, WWE had to present the majority of its programming for Raw and SmackDown from a behind closed doors set at the WWE Performance Center in Orlando, Florida beginning mid-March.
 The 2020 SummerSlam was scheduled for August 23 at the TD Garden in Boston, Massachusetts, but it and the preceding night's NXT TakeOver event had to be relocated due to the pandemic.
 On August 17, WWE announced that SummerSlam would emanate from Orlando's Amway Center and it would be produced by way of a bio-secure bubble dubbed the WWE ThunderDome, which was first utilized for the August 21 episode of SmackDown.
-This made SummerSlam the first major WWE event to be held outside of the Performance Center since March 2020, as well as their first pay-per-view produced from the ThunderDome.
+This made SummerSlam the first major WWE event to be held outside of the Performance Center since March 2020, as well as their first pay-per-view and livestreaming event produced from the ThunderDome.
 Inside the ThunderDome, drones, lasers, pyro, smoke, and projections were utilized to enhance wrestlers' entrances, and nearly 1,000 LED boards were installed to allow for rows and rows of virtual fans, who could register for a free virtual seat.
 Arena audio was also mixed with that of the virtual fans.